G4B3R-mini/Block/README.md

 - [ ] Homepage
     - [ ] top sites buggy (2 default pages repeated, add some more defaults)
     - [ ] persist homepage state, pass that to homepage so doesnt rebuild
         - [ ] add settings launched effect so updates to selected settings
         - [ ] add extension for settings to get homepage url, in InfernoTabBar logic is confusing
 - [ ] BrowserComponent
     - [ ] every time google search is performed, open in app requested
     - [ ] load page, select, and return to browser not working properly (from extensions page links)
         - [ ] find more addons link (page stops working), extension settings page (very buggy)
-- [ ] MozEngineView not working properly when go to new compose page then return (most likely has to do with lifecycle management, when return to page need to reset/relink)
+- [ ] Accessibility Settings
+    - [ ] custom sizing not doing anything, most likely has to do with default settings being loaded first, setting up a settings loader with runBlocking is critical (so selected settings are loaded from start)
 - [ ] theme settings
     - [ ] sometimes current theme selected when edit custom theme
 - [ ] proto settings